 (1) This website uses Google Analytics, a web analysis service of Google Ireland Limited (Google) which stores so-called “cookies”, text files that are stored on your computer and which make it possible to analyse your use of the website.
 The information generated by a cookie about your use of this website is generally transferred to a Google server in the USA and is also stored there.
 If IP anonymisation has been activated on this website, your IP-address is however first shortened by Google within European Union member states or in other contracting member states of the European Economic Area.
 Only in exceptional cases will your full IP-address be transferred to a Google server in the USA and be shortened there.
 Google will use this information at the request of the operator of this website to evaluate your usage of the website, to produce reports on website activity and in order to provide the website operator with other services linked to usage of the website and usage of the internet.

-(2) The data collected in this way will not be kept together with any other data that Google holds.
+(2) The IP address transmitted by your browser as part of Google Analytics will not be combined with any other data that Google holds.

 (3) You can prevent storage of cookies by configuring your browser software accordingly.
 We would however like to point out that you may then not be able to use all the functions of this website to their full extent.

-(4) You can furthermore prevent collection of the data generated by the cookie and related to your use of the website (incl. your IP address) by Google as well as prevent the processing of data by Google, if you download and install the browser plug-in available under the following link: http://tools.google.com/dlpage/gaoptout?hl=en.
+(4) You can furthermore prevent collection of the data generated by the cookie and related to your use of the website (incl. your IP address) and transfer to Google as well as prevent the processing of data by Google, if you download and install the browser plug-in available under the following link: https://tools.google.com/dlpage/gaoptout?hl=en.

 (5) This website uses Google Analytics with the extension “anonymizelp()”.
 This ensures IP addresses are processed in a shortened format to ensure that it is not possible to link the IP address to a specific individual.